joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-09-18-fiddler-swap-the-cups.md

 Each time we get to a new scramble, we add it to the list of scrambles we've visited in order.

 How much time do we expect there to be between visits to a given scramble?
-Looking at the sequence we wrote down, it is the same question as "how often would we expect to be land on that given scramble?"
+Looking at the sequence we wrote down, it is the same question as "how often would we expect to land on a given scramble?"
 Since there is no favor among them, one sixth of the entries in the list are the given tile, so the answer has to be "once every $6$ steps."